Redth/PushSharp/README.md

  - Supports sending push notifications for many platforms:
    - Apple (APNS - iPhone, iPad, Mountain Lion)
    - Android (GCM/C2DM - Phones/Tablets)
-   - Windows Phone 7 / 7.5 (and 8 presumably when it's released)
+   - Windows Phone 7 / 7.5 / 8 (including FlipTile, CycleTile, and IconicTile Templates!)
-   - Windows 8 (BETA - Not well tested yet!)
+   - Windows 8
    - Blackberry (Not fully functional / Tested - Looking for help here)
  - Fluent API for constructing Notifications for each platform
  - Auto Scaling of notification channels (more workers/connections are added as demand increases, and scaled down as it decreases)